Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/configuration.md

 COPY models /models
 ```

-These instructions bring the `requirements.txt` file, the `src` directory, and the `models` directory into the Docker image.
+These instructions copy the `requirements.txt` file, the `src` directory, and the `models` directory from your local machine into the Docker image.
 It's important to remember that any modifications to these files or directories will necessitate a rebuild of the module's Docker image to ensure the changes are reflected in the container.
 {% endhint %}

 #### `--push` Flag